whmfmvp/Connected-Environments/README.md

 ![connect-two-boards](/pictures/connect-two-boards.jpg)

 In setup stage, I have already setup the pin for the DHT sensor, start the wifi and set up the MQTT server.
-By copy the code step by step that you gave to us, I can watch the data of my plant through MQTT server, including temperature, density and moisture.
+By copy the code step by step that you gave to us, I can watch the data of my plant through MQTT server, including temperature, humidity and moisture.

 ![MQTT-Explorer](/pictures/MQTT-Explorer.jpg)